 Easy to use and manage

-Azure Redis Cache is easy to use.
-Just provision a cache using the Microsoft Azure portal and call into its end point using any client that supports Redis.
+Azure Redis Cache is easy to use – provision a cache using the Microsoft Azure portal and call in to its endpoint using any client that supports Redis.
 If you’ve used Redis before, you already know how to use Azure Redis Cache.

-Azure Redis Cache is easy to manage.
-You can also easily monitor the health and performance of your cache through the preview portal.
-Also, you can have Microsoft manage replication of the cache for you, helping increase the availability of your cache data across cache failures.
+Azure Redis Cache is easy to manage – monitor the health and performance of your cache through the Microsoft Azure portal.
+Also, you can have Microsoft manage replication of the cache for you, which helps to increase the availability of your cache data across cache failures.

-Creating a new Redis cache using the Microsoft Azure portal
+Create a Redis cache using the Microsoft Azure portal

-In the Microsoft Azure portal, click New > Data and Storage > Redis Cache.
+- In the Microsoft Azure portal, click New > Data+Storage > Redis Cache.

-Creating a new Redis cache using the command line
+Create a Redis cache using the command line

-You can also create a new Redis cache from our PowerShell interface by using the following command:
+Create a Redis cache from our PowerShell interface by using the following command:

 New-AzureRmRedisCache -ResourceGroupName myGroup -Name mycache -Location "West US"

-After your Redis cache is created, you can use either the preview portal or the command line to configure settings and monitor its usage:
+After you have created a Redis cache, use the portal or the command line to configure settings and monitor its usage.